berkeley-scf/scf-databases-2024/session1.md

 ### Filtering rows with `where`

 ```
-select * from questions where answercount > 100
+select * from questions where answercount > 40
-select * from questions where answercount > 100 order by answercount desc
+select * from questions where answercount > 40 order by answercount desc
-select * from questions where answer = 100 limit 5
+select * from questions where answercount = 10 limit 5
 select * from questions_tags where tag like 'r-%' limit 10
 select * from questions_tags where tag similar to 'r-%|%-r|r|%-r-%' limit 10
-select * from questions_tags where tag in ('r','java','python') limit 10
+select * from questions_tags where tag in ('java','r','python') limit 10
 ```